-Several diseases or conditions can cause Blepharitis, and it is often referred to as a chronic condition that can be difficult to treat.
-People who suffer from Blepharitis tend to feel insecure and experience a lot of discomfort, however it is important to note that it doesn’t cause permanent damage to your eyesight and is not contagious.
+Several diseases or conditions can cause blepharitis, and it is often referred to as a chronic condition that can be difficult to treat.
+People who suffer from blepharitis tend to feel insecure and experience a lot of discomfort.
+However, it is important to note that it doesn’t cause permanent damage to your eyesight and is not contagious.

-Symptoms of Blepharitis
+Types of Blepharitis

 Causes of Blepharitis

-There are some Blepharitis home remedies and treatments you can try at home:
+There are some blepharitis home remedies and treatments you can try at home:

 Warm compresses, eyelid scrubs, skin and eyelid hygiene

-But if your blepharitis is connected to Demodex mites, Ungex will introuduce its innovative treatment to eliminate Demodex mites and as a result it hepls Demodex blepharitis improved.
+Blepharitis that is connected to Demodex mites is referred to as “Demodex blepharitis,” and Ungex will introduce its innovative treatment to eliminate Demodex mites, and as a result, it helps Demodex blepharitis improve.

 Blepharitis is often associated with an overgrowth of bacteria that live along the margins of the eyelids and at the base of the eyelashes.

-Over time, these bacteria multiply and create a structure called a biofilm.This biofilm becomes a toxic environment simliar to the plaque that forms on your teeth.
-Parasitic eyelash mites known as Demodex feed on biofilm, which in turn leads to an overgrowth of these mites and worsens eyelid inflammation.
+Over time, these bacteria multiply and create a structure called a “biofilm.”
+This biofilm becomes a toxic environment similar to the plaque that forms on your teeth.
+Parasitic eyelash mites, known as Demodex mites, feed on biofilm, which in turn leads to an overgrowth of these mites and worsens eyelid inflammation.

-Bacteria in the eyelid biofilm also produce substances called exotoxins that cause inflammation of oil-secreting glands in the eyelids called meibomian glands.
-This causes a condition called meibomian gland dysfunction, which triggers (and worsens) dry eye discomfort and Demodex Blepharitis.
+Bacteria in the eyelid biofilm also produce substances called “exotoxins” that cause inflammation of oil-secreting glands in the eyelids called meibomian glands.
+This causes a condition called “meibomian gland dysfunction,” which triggers (and worsens) dry eye discomfort and Demodex Blepharitis.

-How to treat Demodex Blepharitis?
+How to Treat Demodex Blepharitis?